slatedocs/slate/source/includes/_errors.md

 *Invalid Endpoint*

-As an example, sending a request to `https://sendle.com/api/` will yield a `500` error because the url is invalid.
-If you send requests at a valid endpoint and receive a `500` error there is a server-side problem.
-If the later, Sendle will address the problem as soon as possible.
+As an example, sending a request to `https://sendle.com/api/` will yield a `500` error because the url endpoint is invalid.
+If you send requests at a valid endpoint like `https://sendle.com/api/quote/` and receive a `500` error there is a server-side problem, Sendle will address the problem as soon as possible.

 ## 503 Internal Server Error